shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 11, you can endure through encounters despite hecklers.
 You gain advantage on Constitution checks made to keep concentration on a performance.
 Additionally, you may use your reaction to use your Next Act feature.

-### Multi-Talented
+### Finale

-At level 15, you can show off multiple things at once.
-You can now:

--   Concentrate on 2 Performance spells at a time
--   Cast a Performance spell as a bonus action
--   Cast 2 leveled spells in the same turn
+At level 15, you can end your show with a bang.
+Whenever your performance ends due to running out of Spell Points, you may do one last burst of magic.
+For each creature that was an audience member and is currently within your Cast Range, repeat one spell effect on them that you had cast during your performance.

 ## Safe Guarder